MicrosoftDocs/sdk-api/sdk-api-src/content/uiautomationclient/nn-uiautomationclient-iuiautomationandcondition.md

 <a href="https://msdn.microsoft.com/2543dd60-88cb-4477-9008-4ec8f9d8f287">GetChildrenAsNativeArray</a>
 </td>
 <td align="left" width="63%">
-Retrieves the conditions that make up this condition, as an ordinary array.
+Retrieves the conditions that make up this "and" condition, as an ordinary array.

 </td>
 </tr>